jemmy512/book-notes/linux/linux-trace.md

                 /* if there are no users, entry can be NULL */ if (entry) {
                     __jump_label_update(key, entry, stop, init) {
-                        for (; (entry < stop) && (jump_entry_key(entry) == key); entry++) {
+                        /* all jump_entry for a key are placed together since entrires are sorted by key */ for (; (entry < stop) && (jump_entry_key(entry) == key); entry++) {
                             if (!jump_label_can_update(entry, init))
                                 continue;